davbeek/gitinspectorgui-old/README.md

 it, and follow the on-screen installation instructions.
 The GitinspectorGUI executable will be available under the program group GitinspectorGUI.

+### Recommended browser

+Firefox is recommended to display analysis output.
+Microsoft Edge works properly only when analysis output is generated in html files.
+We have not tested Chrome.

 ## Download and installation: macOS

 ### Download and install Git